 When a scientist or engineer designs a new process, they run into many unknowns.
-That’s expected when creating something from scratch.
-However, they could have so many unknowns, if they tried to solve each as they happened, they’d get mired in minutia and never finish the project.
+You can expect that when creating something from scratch.
+However, they could have so many unknowns, if they tried to solve each as they occurred, they’d get mired in minutia and never finish the project.

 They will come back to their black boxes later and figure them out, or find someone who can.

 The black box technique can come in handy when us non-scientists get stuck on something.

 For example, when working on your marketing plan, you know you should include a social media strategy.
 But, you don’t know much about social media or the right tactics.

 Your lack of knowledge may cause you to: